 The screenplay compulsively avoids dramatic consequences until it’s ready to explain them, which leads to a lot of one-off jokes about Evelyn’s professions in other timelines but not a lot of dramatic development.
 She might as well be one Evelyn, physically traveling to kooky worlds based on random comedic associations, rather than actually inhabiting those consciousnesses.
 The guiding thread is the exposition from the Joy known as Jobu Topacky, who relates the central struggle to the Gen. Z malaise in the context of the film’s idea of science fiction with meticulous, repetitive clarity, as something between a supervillain rockstar and the screenplay itself after it’s achieved sentience.
 Despite one of the most nail-biting villain introductions in recent memory (it would make Thanos hide under his obsidian bed), Jobu spends most of the film delaying the things she could do to prolong revelations.
 Her pinball personality in the opening peters out, as though the screenplay would explode if it had to keep it up.

 She represents one of the Daniels' great ideas: that Evelyn’s concept of the end of the universe would be a daughter whose lack of confidence, perceived as ungratefulness, is emblematic of how much her mother failed her.
 But it would make more sense for this family to be so cosmically important if the film could be in Evelyn’s head the whole time, as she cracks up at the tax office.
 Once it introduces scientists in labcoats, or anything outside of Evelyn’s sphere of perception, it loses that deniability.
-This doesn't make the film's emotions irrelevant, but it demonstrates that the amount of time the screenplay takes convincing the audience to treat these scenes profoundly is much greater than the time spent making them profound.
+The amount of time the screenplay takes convincing the audience to treat these scenes profoundly is much greater than the time spent making them profound.